Table of Contents

 We see content marketing everywhere but fail to recognize it.
 Content marketing is the creation and distribution of relevant and valuable content in a consistent manner that helps businesses attract their target audience.

 Instead of old marketing practices where all you do is pitch your product, content marketing is more focused on the customer than on the brand or product.
 It also helps create a loyal consumer base, increase sales, and keep costs down.
 But what are some content marketing challenges that marketers face when it comes to implementing a robust strategy?
+And, how to overcome these marketing challenges?
 Let’s find out.

 1. Lack of resources